The goals of this chapter are to:

 - Do the textural boundaries between phyllite, schist, and gneiss correspond to mineralogical changes?
 If not, why do you suppose they are different?

-- What is the horizontal geothermal gradient along the Tana River?
+- What is the geothermal gradient along the Tana River?
 To determine the horizontal geothermal gradient, determine the distance between the two points you used for estimating the metamorphic temperature.

 - How does the horizontal geothermal gradient compare with vertical geothermal gradients in stable continental crust?